glennhenry/cs-notes/docs/computer-and-programming-fundamentals/12-declarative-functional-programming/declarative-functional-programming.md

   # 'result1' and 'result2' will always be equal.
   ```

-- **Immutability** : Immutability is a concept where once a variable (or data structure) is assigned a value, that value cannot be changed.
+- **Immutability**: Immutability is a concept where once a variable (or data structure) is assigned a value, that value cannot be changed.
 Immutability is promoted in functional programming because it provides consistency; and again, it reduces potential side effects.

 #### Lambda Calculus

 **Lambda Calculus** is a concept of expressing computation in mathematical logic and computer science using functions.

-Function is abstracted to anonymous function, they do not have name and is symbolized with the lambda symbol : $\lambda$.
+Function is abstracted to anonymous function, they do not have name and is symbolized with the lambda symbol: $\lambda$.
 A function can take a parameter, it is placed in front of the lambda symbol.
 For example, a function with parameter $x$ is denoted as $\lambda x$.

 After constructing a function, the next step is to apply an expression to the parameter, an expression or function body is denoted as $M$.
 Putting it all together, a function that takes a parameter $x$ and apply expression $M$ is denoted as $\lambda x.M$, where $.$ is just a symbol to separate the parameter from the body of the function.